Section Exercises

 False!

-The closer a level of the memory is to the processor, the more expensive is the technology that it is using, meaning that they are faster, but smaller in size.
+The closer a level of the memory is to the processor, the more expensive the technology that it is using is, meaning that they are faster but smaller in size.
 As a reminder, the closest level of memory is represented by the registers followed by the cache levels.

 True!

-Note: a word length (number of bits in a group) can variate from 16 to 64 bits, depending of the computer's architecture.
+Note: a word length (number of bits in a group) can vary from 16 to 64 bits, depending on the computer's architecture.

 False!